pavelgolikov/Lab2/recipe.md

 5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
 6. Pour the batter into a greased and floured 9x13-inch baking pan.
 7. Line the bottom of the baking pan with parchment paper for easy cake removal.
+8. Bake for 25 min in the oven, or until the batter is set
+9. Give the cake to your csc207 professor